Tommy Robb (motorcyclist)

 In the 1962 season, Robb became one of the first non-Japanese riders hired by the Honda factory racing team.
 He enjoyed his greatest success with Honda, finishing second to his teammate, Jim Redman, in the 1962 350 world championship.

-In 1973, he won the Lightweight 125 TT at the Isle of Man TT races, aboard a Yamaha.
+In 1973, Robb won the Lightweight 125 TT at the Isle of Man TT races, aboard a Yamaha.
 He was also a five-time winner of the North West 200 race in Northern Ireland.

 Towards the end of his competitive riding, Robb established a road-race school in conjunction with former Motor Cycle magazine journalist and retail motorcycle shop owner David Dixon, using Yoshimura-equipped CB250, and CB450 Hondas, with Dixon being the UK importer and distributor of Yoshimura tuning equipment.

 Robb died on 12 December 2024, at the age of 90.

 Trivia

 In 1964, Robb's daughter Corienne won the annual Miss Pears competition.